King Bids Farewell To Kuwait Emir At Conclusion Of State Visit

-Amman, April 24 (Petra) -- His Majesty King Abdullah II on Wednesday bid farewell to Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah at Marka Airport, at the conclusion of a two-day state visit to Jordan.
+(MENAFN- Jordan Times) Amman - His Majesty King Abdullah on Wednesday bid farewell to Kuwait Emir Sheikh Meshal Al Ahmad Al Jaber Al Sabah at Marka Airport, at the conclusion of a two-day state visit to Jordan.

 Legal Disclaimer: